 Do’s For Marketing With Pinterest

-Tell stories and tap into emotions.
+- Tell stories and tap into emotions.
 Pinterest is a place for storytelling.
-Help consumers become emotionally connected to your food truck brand by pinning content that reveals more about your brand personality than just your menu items.
+Therefore, help consumers become emotionally connected to your food truck brand by pinning content that reveals more about your brand personality than just your menu items.

-Get social and build relationships.
+- Get social and build relationships.
 Pinterest is a social destination, so get involved with its community.
-Find active Pinterest members and build relationships with them by following them, repinning their content and commenting on their pins.
+Find active Pinterest members and build relationships with them.
+Follow them, repin their content and comment on their pins.
 The commenting feature in Pinterest is still greatly underutilized, and you can stand out by using it frequently.

 Don’ts For Marketing With Pinterest

-Use pinterest for direct marketing.
+- Use pinterest for direct marketing.
 Pinterest states that the site should not be used for direct marketing, advertising or sales.
-Excessive and overt self-promotion is clearly unacceptable, so make sure you’re pinning diverse content, not just pictures of your menu items.
+So excessive self-promotion is not acceptable.
+Make sure you’re pinning diverse content.
+Don just post pictures of your menu items.
 You need to get creative and use Pinterest for indirect marketing.

-Forget who the Pinterest audience is.
+- Forget who the Pinterest audience is.
 Approximately three out of four Pinterest users are currently women.
-While the site is beginning to attract more male users, you shouldn’t waste time pinning a lot of content that women are unlikely to be interested in.
+While the site is beginning to attract more male users, don’t waste time pinning a lot of content that women are unlikely to be interested in.

-Pin anything and everything.
+- Pin anything and everything.
 Cluttering your pinboards with everything you think people might like is a mistake.
 Just as people don’t like to sift through clutter in search engine results and on websites, they don’t want to be overwhelmed on Pinterest.
-Stay focused, but don’t be afraid to pin interesting content that your target audience would enjoy and that’s at least loosely connected to your food truck business.
-This type of content can help give your brand more personality.
+Stay focused, but don’t be afraid to pin interesting content that your target audience would enjoy.
+This type of content can help give your food truck brand more personality.